MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/getting-started-with-usb-client-driver-development.md

 ---
 Description: This section introduces you to USB driver development.
-title: Getting started with USB client driver development ms.date: 04/20/2017 ms.localizationpriority: medium
+title: First steps for USB client driver development ms.date: 04/20/2017 ms.localizationpriority: medium
 ---

-# Getting started with USB client driver development
+# First steps for USB client driver development

 This section introduces you to USB driver development.
 The section applies to you if you are new to driver development; want to implement a driver for a USB device, for which Microsoft does not provide an in-box driver.
 Such a driver is termed as a *USB client driver* in this documentation set.
 The topics in this section describe high-level USB concepts and provide step-by-step instructions about performing common tasks of a USB client driver.
 For detailed information about those concepts, see USB specifications at [USB Documents](https://go.microsoft.com/fwlink/p/?linkid=617552).